AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-catalog-data-sync.md

 ### Wait for changes to be applied

 Once you configure and connect, it can take over 30 minutes for the index in ES (Elasticsearch) to be created and search results to be returned.
-Subsequent one-off product updates can be expected to be indexed within a few minutes.
+Subsequent one-off product updates are expected to be indexed within a few minutes.

 ### Sync product data for a specific SKU